Is it Safe to Swim with Whales in Tonga?

 • Choose an operator that offers multiple-day tour packages, which helps reduce the pressure to find you the “perfect swim”

-• Look out for companies that state how they take an eco-friendly approach to swimming with whales, as this typically shows they care
+• Look out for companies that state how they take an environmentally friendly and ethical approach to swimming with whales, as this typically shows they care

 • Look up reviews from customers on review websites, such as TripAdvisor (not the website of the operator) to see if there are any negative reviews concerning the safety of the whale.